pantheon-systems/terminus-build-tools-plugin/README.md

 ```

 ## Help
-Run `terminus list build-tools` for a complete list of available commands.
+Run `terminus list build-env` for a complete list of available commands.
 Use `terminus help <command>` to get help on one command.